zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Ali and Mariela crossed pass with a tornado.
 A “tornad o” is a dangerous storm that forms over land and has very strong and dangerous wi nds that blow in a circle.
 Tornadoes are storms that start over the land; h urricanes are storms that

  start over the sea – over the ocean.
-Here in the Unit ed States, in the central – the mid-central and the midwestern part, tornadoes ar e quite common.
+Here in the Unit ed States, in the central – the mid-central and the midwestern part, tornadoes are quite common.
 When I grew up in Minnesota, we would often see tornadoes and  there would be tornado warnings.
 They would tell people to go down into the ir basements to protect themselves because these strong storms were coming through – these tornadoes.

 Ali says, “Yeah, that tornado was something,” meaning th at was really amazing, in a good way or a bad way.
 Ali says, “I had experienced  windstorms before with really strong gusts of wind, but nothing like that torna do.”
 A “windstorm” is a storm with very strong wind, though not as serious or as str ong as a tornado.
 When you have a windstorm, you have very strong gusts of w ind.
 A “gust” (gust) is a sudden, strong movement of air.
 It could be very qui et, and then suddenly you get this strong wind; that’s a “gust” of wind.